 clears the system clipboard, which may be useful as a

 security measure.
-You can also enable
+You can also enable a hotkey

 Notes are a very useful feature that allows you to capture thoughts,

 URLs, etc. for later use by entering them directly into a clipboard

 from any application.
 Paste Master supports a hotkey to bring up a